Our 1st Bread for Life Bakery at African Hearts

 I wrote this while in Uganda on my 3 week mission.
 July 27, 2016

-Today is a day of "odds and ends" because some of the construction of the bakery needed some extra time.
+Today is a day of odds-and-ends because some of the construction of the bakery needed some extra time.
 So that means we worked from the office this morning at African Hearts.

 While sitting in the office, a sweet young lady came in to talk to Lutaaya.
-She was timed and shy.
+She was timid and shy.
 I quietly sat and continued to work as they spoke in their language.
 Naturally, I had no clue what was being said, but I could tell she was sharing something heavy from her heart.
 Lutaaya started to mention my name and the girl looked over at me.
 With tears in her eyes, she put out her hand and said, "thank-you".
 At this point I stopped working, closed my computer and began to listen to a conversation I couldn't understand.

 Diana is a young woman from the slums.
 She lived in the slum for many years doing whatever necessary to provide for herself.
 Her heart was hard, angry, and filled with hatred because the life-style she was living offered no joy or hope for the future.
 Then one day she gave her life to Jesus.
 Today she is a new person.
 A beautiful soul.
 She came in to share with Lutaaya that she needs "something to do"… "I want to work with my hands"…